10 Low-Impact Cardio Workouts

 Photo courtesy of Shutterstock, Monkey Business Images

-Walking is a terrific low-impact, low-intensity cardio exercise.
+Walking is a terrific low-impact cardio workout.
 People of any fitness level can do it.
 You don’t need special equipment because you can control the speed and intensity.
 You can boost the intensity by choosing a hillier route or picking up the pace.
 Try walking with your exercise partner to make it more of a social activity.

 Cycling